-The increase in capital assets of \$7,199 was primarily the result of capital asset additions exceeding depreciation expense on the capital assets.
+The decrease in capital assets of \$15,661 was primarily the result of capital asset depreciation expense exceeding additions on the capital assets.

 Additional information on the Authority's capital assets is presented in Note 4 of the Notes to Basic Financial Statements.